tumejh/SecurityEngineering-tumejh/Week1_Threats/README.md

 3. Did nmap find any vulnerabilities with the scripts?
 4. Screenshot of the topology of your network.
 You can redact device information if you want.

+Answers:

+No, I didn't find devices that i didnt know about.
+No there wasnt open ports.
+It didnt find any vulnerabilities.
+Screenshot is in the folder.

 ### Task 4B: Account Security

 This part of task 4 is to check yourself with haveibeenpwned.
 This should let you know if your account details have been leaked and what types of information was included.